What Is MS Azure? Microsoft Azure Cloud Overview

 Accelerate on Azure Like Game Studio

-Find out how one customer accelerated their game development and simplified workflows with Helix Core + Azure.
+Find out how game developer, Game Studio, accelerated their development and simplified workflows by using Helix Core and Azure.

 Ease of Use

 Whatever deployment method you use, Helix Core seamlessly integrates with developer/designer tools to maximize efficiency.
 Automate and enforce workflows and builds with Perforce Streams — the branching mechanism in Helix Core.
 And Helix Core supports 10s of thousands of users.
 10s of millions of daily transactions, 100s of terabytes of data.
 And 10,000+ concurrent commits.

 There’s also a lot to consider when looking to the cloud.
 How many servers do you need?
 What are your storage options?
 Then you need to figure out instance types, services, and so much more.
 This is just the start.Back to top